Endive salad boats with apple, blue cheese, bacon & walnuts

 endive salad boats with apple, blue cheese, bacon and walnuts with a maple vinaigrette dressing

-The Witlof leaves when picked off their conical-shaped core form the perfect boat like shape to hold the salad in, making it good for finger food to serve at a party or at a BBQ.
+The Witlof leaves when picked off their conical-shaped core form the perfect boat-like shape to hold the salad in, making it good for finger food to serve at a party or a BBQ.
 It’s also kind of like a salad in a salad taco.

 The quantities in the dressing recipe make a little more than is required, but it’s a lovely dressing to use on other salads.